jsborjesson/dotfiles/README.md

 You can also install [rbenv-ctags](https://github.com/tpope/rbenv-ctags) to allow tag jumps into the standard library too.

-## Re-installation

-If you're doing a complete reinstall there are a few extra steps you need to consider.

 ### SSH keys

 Make sure to bring your `~/.ssh` with you when you reinstall.